 When you take the averages for your time blocks, sneak a peak at your social media and app usage.
 Checking email, updating social pages, and flipping through messages can be a distraction and a time suck.
 You might be surprised how all the small minutes and quick checks add up to hours of use across the week.
 These tasks are absolutely best approached with time blocking.
 Some phones track this data for you, for others you have to download an app.
 Ironic, right?
 Lol.
 If you need to download an app, check out the top 10 apps for 2021 here.

 Even with accurate timing, there needs to be a buffer.
 It’s not always easy to hard stop one task and jump into another.
-You need wrap up time, aka transition time.
+So it would be best if you had wrap-up time, aka transition time.
 Build this into your time blocks or schedule them as their own time block.

 Remember that your current task is not completed until you’ve cleaned up your area.
 You really did learn all you need to know in kindergarten!
 Ha!